AJohnstone2007/referenceLanguageCorpora/README.md

 2 .... scripts *(a collection of ART and GTB stub scripts that are concatenated with grammars)*

+2 .... log *(results from experimental runs on a variet of machines)*

 2 .... `runGTB` *(script to scan directory stucture and run GTB stub scripts)*

 2 .... `runART`  *(script to scan directory stucture and run ART stub scripts)*